 Trek To The Tallest Mountains In The World

-UPDATE: As of January 28, 2018 this workshop is sold out.
-Please contact us to be placed on the waiting list in case of a cancelation.
+UPDATE: As of July 1, 2018, this workshop is sold out.
+Please contact us to be placed on a waiting list.

 Join Muench Workshops pro Marc Muench as he leads and guides this trek into one of the most spectacular high mountain landscapes on the planet, the Kharta Valley in Tibet.
 Marc is teamed up with veteran Tibet guides and pro landscape photographers Alister Benn and Juanli Sun.
 We’ll immerse ourselves into the Tibetan culture, while photographing and acclimating in the city of Lhasa for 3 days.
 Then we’re off to see and photograph the Potala Palace, Sera Monastery, and the debating Monks.
 Then we begin our expedition, as we continue to Shigatse, for another cultural feast.
 From Gudang, we’ll trek into the mountains for seven nights of camping, where we’ll reach amazing locations next to the tallest mountains on earth.
 We'll photograph Mt.
 Everest from the east, as well as other surrounding giants like Qomolangma, Lhotse and Makalu.

 This is an extremely demanding trek that will require both physical and altitude conditioning.
 Our expedition will be fully staffed to carry everything for you except your personal pack for the day.
 We have timed this expedition during the time of year when the weather is best and the temperature is as mild as it can be.
 Everything’s all-inclusive, from food and lodging, to internal flights, to tips for the local guides.
 This trip is for the extreme adventure photographer who is in great physical shape.
 Everyone will be interviewed before registration, to be sure that this trekking experience is right for you, and you are right for it.